microsoft/TaskWeaver/README.md

 - OpenAI (or Azure OpenAI) access with GPT-3.5 above models.
 However, it is strongly recommended to use the GPT-4, which is more stable.
 - Other requirements can be found in the `requirements.txt` file.

+> OpenAI API had a major [update](https://github.com/openai/openai-python) from 0.xx to 1.xx in November 2023.
+> Please make sure you are not using an old version because the API is not backward compatible.

 ## Quick Start